 Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/omniauth/omniauth-identity.
+Bug reports and pull requests are welcome on GitHub, CodeBerg, or GitLab.

 This project should be a safe, welcoming space for collaboration, so contributors agree to adhere to